programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 Part of the intellectual fun of this lesson is using a noisy dataset (OCR block tags) for a largely unintended purpose: identifying pictures and not words.
 At some point, it will become computationally feasible to run deep learning models on every raw page image in a volume and pick out the desired type(s) of picture(s).
 But since most pages in most volumes are unillustrated, that is an expensive task.
 For now, it makes more sense to leverage the existing data we have from the OCR ingest process.

 For more information on how OCR itself works and interacts with the scan process, please see Mila Oiva's PH lesson [OCR with Tesseract and ScanTailor](https://programminghistorian.org/en/lessons/retired/OCR-with-Tesseract-and-ScanTailor).
 Errors can crop up due to skewing, artefacts, and many other problems.
-This ends up affecting the reliability and precision of the "Picture" blocks.
+These errors end up affecting the reliability and precision of the "Picture" blocks.
 In many cases, Abbyy will estimate that blank or discolored pages are actually pictures.
 These incorrect block tags, while undesirable, can be dealt with using retrained convolutional neural networks.
 Think of the page images downloaded in this lesson as a first pass in a longer process of obtaining a clean and usable dataset of historical illustrations.

 ## Code Walk-through